-able of Contents Seneral guidance for PCRT body members .3 Q1.
+G eneral guidance for PCRT body members 3 Q1.
 What is expected of PCRT body members in respect of the requirements of MTD for income tax?
 Do the PCRT standards for submission of tax information and tax filings apply to MTD for income tax?
-Q2.
+3 Q2.
 I am an employee of a firm, and I am not tax trained.
 Does PCRT still apply to me in my work on MTD for income tax?
-Practical guidance regarding accuracy .
-4 Q3.
-I will be submitting the quarterly updates on behalf of my clients, how accurate should the quarterly update submissions be? .
-4 Q4.
-Upon reviewing my client's records before filing the quarterly update, I am unsure what a lin item relates to, should I delay filing the quarterly update?
+1 Practical guidance concerning submission of data and approvals 1 Q2a.
+I will be sharing information about my client's income with HMRC's systems several times before the point at which the submission containing the final declaration is made (eg, filing quarterly updates and when the software calls for the tax calculation).
+Do I need to obtain the client's approval for each submission?
+4 Practical guidance regarding accuracy 1 Q3.
+I will be submitting the quarterly updates on behalf of my clients, how accurate should the quarterly update submissions be?
+1 Q4.
+Upon reviewing my client's records before filing the quarterly update, I am unsure what a line item relates to, should I delay filing the quarterly update?
 Q5.
-Having read the technical guidance issued by HMRC I believe that it will be sufficient to subn'nil' quarterly updates or estimates on behalf of clients and include details of their actual income and expenses only in the year end tax return.
-Is this acceptable under the standards of PCRT? ; Q6.
-I noticed a digital record keeping error following submission of the Q3 update, should I correthis on the Q4 submission?
+Having read the technical guidance issued by HMRC I believe that it will be sufficient to submi 'nil' quarterly updates or estimates on behalf of clients and include details of their actual income and expenses only in the year end MTD tax return.
+Is this acceptable under the standards of PCRT?
+Q6.
+I noticed a digital record keeping error following submission of the Q3 update, should I correct this on the Q4 submission?
 Q7.
-What implications will there be for members if it transpires that there appear to be substantial changes in data submitted across the quarterly submissions and year end tax return?
+What implications will there be for members if it transpires that there appear to be substantial changes in data submitted across the quarterly submissions and year end MTD tax return?
 Will HMRC take steps against members if they see significant adjustments having to be put through?
-Responsibilities of our members Q8.
-I have been engaged to submit the quarterly updates and the year end tax return.
+5 Responsibilities of our members ŝ Q8.
+I have been engaged to submit the quarterly updates and the year end MTD tax return.
 What data checking must I undertake before submitting the quarterly updates?
-Should the checks that I car out on the data at the quarterly stage be the same as the checks I make when making the year end tax return submission? a ·ry Q9.
-In cases where a third-party bookkeeper prepares the data for the quarterly submission and have been engaged to submit the quarterly updates, are there instances where we can just acce the data provided by the bookkeeper? pt Q10.
-What are members' responsibilities when transitioning clients from one agent to another?. .6
+Should the checks that I carry out on the data at the quarterly stage be the same as the checks I make when making the year end MTD tax return submission?
+Q9.
+In cases where a third-party bookkeeper prepares the data for the quarterly submission and I have been engaged to submit the quarterly updates, are there instances where we can just accept the data provided by the bookkeeper?
+Q10.
+What are members' responsibilities when transitioning clients from one agent to another?
+7